Germany scrambles to counter lure of Islamic State

 Islam expert Claudia Dantschke deals with the people already in the grip of Salafist ideology and tries to bring them back from the brink, usually acting through family members.

-She founded the Hayat (Life) phone line in late 2011, part of Germany's Centre for Democratic Culture (ZEK) which also includes a programme to help neo-Nazis exit the far-right scene.
+She founded the Hayat (Life) phone line in late 2011, part of Germany's Centre for Democratic Culture (ZEK) which also includes a program to help neo-Nazis exit the far-right scene.

 "Deradicalisation needs to work on many levels," said Dantschke.
 "It needs to work on an emotional level, create a viable alternative for people and break their trust in the group and its world view."